AlexPoltak/vrs_cvicenie_3/README.md

     - `bodyToVehicle` - transformation structure between IMU and what the imu is attached to(drone, car, pedestrian)
     - `boresighToVehicle` - transformation structure for boresight
     - `iecalibparams` - transformation structure for compensation of bodyToVehicle rotation
-    - `restriction` - restriction to add some points into frame(see laserframerestriction section)
+    - `restriction` - restriction to add some points into frame( See laserframerestriction section )
     - `offset` - timestamp offset

 ```js
 globaltramsformation::globaltramsformation(std::vector<Transformation> *transformation,const Transformation &bodyToVehicle,const Transformation &boresighToVehicle,const Transformation &iecalibparams,laserFrameRestrictionBase *restriction,const int offset)
 ```
-2. To get transformed frame(frame points) in global coordinates use method:
+2. To get transformed frame( frame points ) in global coordinates use method:

     - `frame` - frame that will be transformed
     - `frameID` - ID of frame